 - EDMS – Providing medical care and additional safeguarding team support.

-We know that we cannot tackle climate change alone, and as such we support climate positive initiatives in the broader music industry.
-Latitude is part of Vision 2025, contributed to The Show Must Go On Reports in 2020 and 2015, and has signed up to Music Declares Emergency.
+We know that we cannot tackle climate change alone.
+That’s why we collaborate across the music industry to amplify change.
+We proudly support initiatives like Vision for Sustainable Events, contribute to The Show Must Go On Report, and the Green Events Code of Practice.
+We’ve also signed up to Music Declares Emergency.

 - Through our membership of Powerful Thinking we are constantly working to reduce the power consumption at the festival to a minimum.